SethPitts/clinical_research_study_manager/README.md

 # Clinical Research Study Manager

-Program to manage some common clinical research task from the command line
+Program to manage some common clinical research task from the command line.
+This is very much a work in progress.

 ## Getting Started